LinuxBeaver/GIMP-GEGL-PLUGIN_Orton/README.md

 ~/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins

-Then Restart Gimp and go to "GEGL Operation" and look for "Ocean's Surface 2".
-Gimp 2.99.16+ users will find the filter in Filters>Render>Fun , where as 2.10 plugins will only be found in the drop down list.
+Then Restart Gimp and go to "GEGL Operation" and look for "Orton".
+Gimp 2.99.16+ users will find the filter in Filters>Artistic , where as 2.10 plugins will only be found in the drop down list.

 ## Compiling and Installing